lambda-feedback/.github/profile/README.md

 # Welcome To Lambda Feedback!

-Lambda Feedback is an platform for self-study that provides content, automated feedback and data analytics.
+Lambda Feedback is a platform for self-study that provides content, automated feedback and data analytics.
 The system is developed by Imperial College London and available at [lambdafeedback.com](https://www.lambdafeedback.com/).

 In this GitHub organisation we host code repositories for the following: